AdrianaSchmit/User-Centric-Frontend-Development-Milestone-Project/README.md

 - I want to be able to access the site from any kind of device.
 - I want to see many pictures of client’s hair.
 - I want to be able to see the price list and book it online.
-- I want to read only relevant content and only for curly hair type.
+- I want to see relevant content for curly hair type.
 - I want to be able complete my desired actions without too much thinking.

 #### Website goals: